mansong/javascripting/exercises/object-properties/QUIZ.md

 ## The challenge:

-Create a file named `object-properties.js`.

-In that file, define a variable named `food` like this:
+In the file, define a variable named `food` like this:

 ```js
 var food = {